Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Accelerated simulation tools

 \subsection{FAST}

 The recent advancements of FAST, \citep{gueuning2024FAST}, an accelerated direct solver based on the Method of Moments (MoM), have significantly reduced the simulation time required for the computation of all the EEPs of large, dense and irregular arrays of identical but complex antennas.
 In the case of SKA-Low, it provides all the EEPs for a frequency point in $\sim10$~minutes on a standard current laptop (see Table \ref{feko_fast_comparison} which details this benchmark).
 This represents a significant resource and time-saving improvement, as it operates approximately 25 times faster than FEKO's Multilevel Fast Multipole Method on a 128-core workstation.
-Additionally, re-simulation for different array layouts with FAST takes under a minute, allowing for the optimization of array layout and analysis of MC effects at a fine resolution.
-Our electromagnetic solver has been validated against several other numerical solvers, including CST\footnote{See \url{https://www.3ds.com/products/simulia/cst-studio-suite}}, WIPL\footnote{See \url{https://wipl-d.com/}} \citep{bui2018fast}, IE3D\footnote{See \url{http://www.mentor.com/}} \citep{gueuning2019inhomogeneous} and FEKO\footnote{See \url{https://altair.com/feko}} \citep{gueuning2022inhomogeneous, gueuning2024FAST, 10643818}, showing agreement to within 2-3 digits of accuracy in the far-field pattern, provided the same mesh is used.
-Additionally, we have carefully validated our simulations against FEKO using smaller test case stations.
+Additionally, re-simulation for different station layouts with FAST takes under a minute, allowing for the optimization of station layout and analysis of MC effects at a fine resolution.
+The electromagnetic solver has been validated against several other numerical solvers, including CST\footnote{See \url{https://www.3ds.com/products/simulia/cst-studio-suite}}, WIPL\footnote{See \url{https://wipl-d.com/}} \citep{bui2018fast}, IE3D\footnote{See \url{http://www.mentor.com/}} \citep{gueuning2019inhomogeneous} and FEKO\footnote{See \url{https://altair.com/feko}} \citep{gueuning2022inhomogeneous, gueuning2024FAST, 10643818}, showing agreement to within 2-3 digits of accuracy in the far-field pattern, provided the same mesh is used.
+Additionally, we have carefully validated our simulations against FEKO using smaller test-case stations to ensure that the chromaticity observed in our simulations results from MC and not from approximation errors related to the solver.